Call Bridging

 [Video Recording]

-In today’s tough economy, it’s (unfortunately) become the norm for deals to stall out—even when everything felt great on the call.
+In today’s world, it’s (unfortunately) become the norm for deals to stall out—even when everything felt great on the call.

 You’re not imagining it, prospect ghosting has increased and sales cycles are longer (it’s brutal).
 But that doesn’t mean you’re helpless.
 By making some tweaks and improvements to your approach and outreach, you can get deals moving again.